Heinz Steinitz: Biography

-Heinz Steinitz was born in Breslau, Germany (now Wroclaw, Poland) on April 26, 1909, to Walter Steinitz (1882-1963), a cardiologist and zoologist, and Marta Schindler Steinitz (1885-1926).
+Heinz Steinitz was born in Breslau, German Empire (now Wrocław, Poland) on April 26, 1909, to Walter Steinitz (1882–1963), a cardiologist and zoologist, and Marta Schindler Steinitz (1885–1926).
 He grew up in Breslau and was greatly inspired by his father to study science and to be an active Zionist.
 He studied medicine from 1927 to 1933 in the universities of Breslau, Freiburg and Berlin.
 Although he passed the Medical Board examination in 1933, and would have started work in a hospital in Berlin and in the Jewish hospital in Breslau, he was prohibited from practicing by the Nazi regime which came to power that same year.
-Together with his wife Ruth Aber Steinitz (1907-1995), a medical student as well, he left Germany in 1933 and immigrated to Palestine.
+Together with his wife Ruth Aber Steinitz (1907–1995), a medical student as well, he left Germany in 1933 and immigrated to Palestine.